finos/legend/installers/docker-compose/legend-studio-dev/README.md

-# Docker Compose for Legend with remote instance of Gitlab
+# Docker Compose for Legend (SDLC + Engine) with remote instance of Gitlab

 1. Modify the config file (you can use the template `config.properties`):